-Spot trading
+Spot trade

 Cryptocurrencies are traded at the current market price, which is determined by supply and demand.

-The spot market offers high liquidity, as buyers and sellers are constantly active.
+The spot market offers high liquidity as buyers and sellers are constantly active.

 How does spot trading work?